-While being mostly unemployed for two months wasn’t ideal, I found that instead of “I’m going to do ALL THE THINGS!” (update my blog, etc), I read more books in that time than I had in all of 2019.
-I kept my morning routine, and when wasn’t doing the work I had and applying for jobs, I was relaxing.
-I cannot tell you the last time I felt so relaxed.
+While being mostly unemployed for two months wasn’t ideal, I found that instead of “I’m going to do ALL THE THINGS!” (update my blog, etc), I chilled out.
+I read more books in that time than I had in all of 2019.
+I kept my morning routine.
+And when I wasn’t doing the work I did have and applying for jobs, I relaxed.
+I cannot tell you the last time I felt that relaxed.

 It turns out I wanted to work for myself.